top of page

 Depending on the pain condition, injections may include:

 The effects can vary widely.
-Some people experience meaningful relief, others notice little change, and some find benefit only for a short period.
+Some people experience meaningful relief, while others notice little change.
+Some may find benefit only for a short period.

 In some cases, specialist services may consider: